Smoking increases the risk of cardiovascular disease in several ways:

 Smoking may result in lung diseases.

-The damage caused by COPD is permanent.
-The disease cannot be cured, and can result in death.
+The damage caused by emphysema is permanent.
+The disease cannot be cured and can result in death.
 It is essential that the person seeks medical help to try to prevent progression of the disease.

-The carcinogens in cigarette smoke also cause lung cancer.
-Almost all cases of lung cancer are caused by smoking – smaller numbers of cases are linked with air pollution and ionising radiation from radon gas, a radioactive element found in the environment in some parts of the country.
+The carcinogens in tar in cigarette smoke also cause lung cancer.
+Almost all cases of lung cancer are caused by smoking.

 The vast majority of cases of lung cancer lead to death.